JoJuStudio/SSHmanager/README.md

 # SSH Manager

 A simple graphical SSH connection manager built with PyQt5.
-This is a starting implementation based on the project description in `goal.txt`.
+Connections are loaded directly from Bitwarden and no data is stored locally.

 ## Features

 - Sidebar showing folders and saved connections
 - Tabbed area for launching terminals embedded via KDE Konsole
 - Opens a local terminal tab at startup
-- Dialog for adding new connections, including folder, SSH key, and optional initial command
-- Context menu to edit or delete connections
-- Connections saved to `~/.sshmanager/connections.json`
 - `Ctrl+T` opens a new empty terminal tab
 - Bitwarden integration loads connection configs from Bitwarden items stored in the `SSH` folder (requires the Bitwarden CLI)
+- No local configuration file is written

 ## Requirements